eSIM vs Pocket Wi-Fi for Rural Japan: Which Works in the Countryside?

 • Your phone must be unlocked (carrier-locked phones won’t work with eSIMs)

 If your phone is still locked to your home carrier (common if it’s under contract), an eSIM won’t work.
 This is something worth checking before you leave home — not at the airport.
+In this case, a pocket Wi-Fi is your best bet.

 What Is a Pocket Wi-Fi?